carnarez/pre-commit/README.md

 Linters/code checkers are written in various syntaxes, and I do not feel like installing and updating all those interpreters and other compilers on my local system.
-The calls to those linters/checkers are also defined *in clear*, and I do not need to guess/dig through various layers of wrappers and configuration files to modify them.
+The calls to those linters/checkers are most of the times obfuscated by several layers of wrappers and configuration files; I would rather have them defined *in clear*, without needing to guess/dig through all that to modify them.

 I am also obsessed with keeping my system clean of all superflous/rarely used dependencies.